Information criteria for non-normalized models: Conclusion

 In this study, we developed information criteria for non-normalized models estimated by noise contrastive estimation (NCE) or score matching.
 The proposed criteria are approximately unbiased estimators of discrepancy measures for non-normalized models.
 They provide a principled method of model selection for general non-normalized models.
 We believe that this study increases the practicality of non-normalized models.

 Regarding future work, an interesting direction would be to apply NCIC to data-driven selection of neural network architectures \citep{Murata}, which is a constant problem in deep learning.
 In a sense, the experiment of overcomplete independent component analysis on natural image data in Section~8.1 is viewed as selecting the number of units.
 In a similar way, NCIC may be applicable to select the number of layers.
 Note that \cite{Gutmann12} applied NCE to train neural networks on natural image data.
 It would be also interesting if we can select from different architectures such as ResNet and CNN.
 Furthermore, since regularization is essential to avoid overfitting in training high-dimensional models including neural networks, it is an important problem to extend NCIC and SMIC to regularized cases such as LASSO \citep{Ninomiya}.
+On the other hand, since recent studies \citep{Fujikoshi,Yanagihara,Bai} have found that AIC attains consistency in high-dimensional settings (in contrary to low-dimensional settings), it is an interesting future work to investigate the consistency of NCIC and SMIC in high-dimensional settings.